-GEMS American Academy-Abu Dhabi is an inclusive school that accepts students who are Bilingual and Multilingual Learners (BML) and/or children with learning differences who require Learning Support (LS) services, and/or students who have been identified as Gifted and Talented (G&T).
-In addition, GAA offers a counseling program that promotes learning.
+GEMS American Academy is an inclusive school that welcomes students who are English Language Learners (ELL) as well as students with learning differences who require mild to moderate Learning Support (LS) services, and/or students who have been identified as Gifted and

+Talented (G&T).
+In addition, GAA offers a counseling program that promotes learning, Social and Emotional assistance and career and college counseling.